coala/coala/docs/Developers/Newcomers_Guide.rst

    Your current branch will have an asterisk (\*) next to it.
 Ensure that there is no asterisk next to the master branch.

-Now that you've fixed the issue, you've tested it, and you think it is ready to be merged, create a commit and push it to your fork, using:
+Now that you've resolved the issue, you've tested it, and you think it is ready to be merged, create a commit and push it to your fork, using:

 ::